Gautamsiue/Web-Content-Downloader/README.md

 ### Web Content Downloader

 This Python script allows you to download the text content from a given URL and save it to a text file.
-It can be useful for archiving web articles or extracting textual information from web pages.

 ### Prerequisites

-Before running this script, make sure you have the following installed:
+Before running this script, the following things needs to be installed:

-- Python 3.x
+- Python 3.8
 - Conda (for managing dependencies)

 ### Setup